TobiasViskum/viskum-language/README.md

 <code>let a = 2</code>

-If you want the variable to mutable, you follow the Rust syntax
+If you want the variable to mutable, you follow the Rust syntax (not implemented yet.
+For now all variables are mutable)

 <code>let mut a = 2</code>